Closer connection exception to the substantial presence test

 • Were present in the United States less than 183 days during the year, and

-• Had a closer connection during the year to one foreign country in which you have a tax home than to the United States (unless you have a closer connection to two foreign countries, discussed next), and
+• Had a closer connection during the year to one foreign country in which you had a tax home than to the United States (unless you had a closer connection to two foreign countries, discussed next), and

 • Maintained a tax home in that foreign country during the entire year (see Chapter 28 of Publication 17 for a discussion of the tax home concept), and